big-ab-games/robo-instructus-blog/_posts/2020-05-24-the-otf-journey.md

 ![](/assets/2020-05-23/top.png "glyph_brush text rendering")
 <!--more-->

-Robo Instructus is quite a "low-level" game in terms of it's technology.
-It uses it's own custom OpenGL engine written in rust.
+Robo Instructus is quite a "low-level" game in terms of its technology.
+It uses its own custom OpenGL engine written in rust.
 If you make a game like this then rendering text is not solved for you.
 You have to roll up your sleeves or find a library.
 Back in 2017 the libs that were available weren't good enough in terms of features or performance.
 So I made my own [glyph_brush](https://github.com/alexheretic/glyph-brush).
 I wrote about some of the technical details of that in 2018.
 * [Technical Look At Text Rendering In Robo Instructus](/2018/05/18/technical-look-at-text-rendering-in-robo-instructus.html)
 * [Faster Screen Text Rendering](/2018/05/25/technical-look-at-text-rendering-in-robo-instructus-ii.html)